irrustible/async-oneshot/README.md

 hatch.
 It's a simple enum, inspired by `std::cow::Cow`, we just have to do different things depending on whether we manage the memory or not.

-Miri seems to have gotten quite good at detecting silly errors, although it takes about 3 minutes to run a `cargo miri test` on my machine :/ We're not sure if repetition helps miri detect things.
-If not we could cut the looping.
+Miri seems to have gotten quite good at detecting silly errors (setting the wrong flag etc.)

 ## TODO

 * More tests:
   * Recovery.
   * Reclamation.
-* Port Benches:
-  * Sync boxes
-  * Refs
-  * Pointers
+* Ref/pointer benches (not sure how yet).
 * Github actions setup.

 ## Copyright and License